 In 1893 Theresa married Joseph Thomas Dillon, (born St James, London 8th September 1866, died in 1950), who in 1901 was the secretary of a Public Land Company, in 1911 secretary of a Foreign Railway Company and in 1939 a “director and secretary of public companies”.
 In 1891 he was a banker’s clerk living at 21 Maitland Park Road, St. Pancras, with his Irish born mother Maria.
 Theresa and Joseph perhaps were married in Spain where their eldest daughter was born?

-Theresa was the mother of six well educated children: the eldest son, died in the War, the second son left for India, the eldest daughter became a Carmelite nun, and the final trio of daughters all became high achievers in the “real” world.
+Theresa was the mother of six well educated children: the eldest son, died in the War, the second son left for India, the eldest daughter became a Carmelite nun, and the final trio of daughters all became high achievers in the “outside” world.
 In 1901 the family was living at 20 Avenue Villas, Hendon, with Joseph’s mother and four of their children.
 Eldest son Edward , formerly of the RAMC, was killed in an accident in Norfolk while flying in an Avro 504 C581 on 12 April 1918.
 Francis married in New Zealand, and was captured in a sailing boat by the Japanese in WW2, when serving with the RAF.